Pseudovector and pseudoscalar spin-dependent interactions in atoms: Properties of pseudovector and pseudoscalar potentials

 \subsection{Potential proportional to 1/$\mathbf{\mathit{M}^2}$}

-Among the nine potentials derived in \cite{Fadeev2019} which describe the exchange of an exotic boson between two fermions (see Fig.~\ref{fig:Scattering}) or macroscopic objects\footnote{ To find the interaction for composite systems one should sum the interaction in Eq.~(\ref{pseudovector-pseudovector_potential}) over all fermion constituents (electrons, protons, and neutrons), each with its own interaction constants.
-The result will be proportional to the nuclear or atomic spin operators $s_1$ and $s_2$, similar to the usual magnetic interaction among atoms in a crystal.
-For uses of composite systems and higher spin states in the experimental search for spin-dependent potentials, see \cite{Leslie2014,Ji2017}, for example. }, the pseudovector-pseudovector potential is the only one with a term inversely proportional to the boson mass (squared): \begin{widetext}
+Among the nine potentials derived in \cite{Fadeev2019} which describe the exchange of an exotic boson between two fermions or macroscopic objects, the pseudovector-pseudovector potential is the only velocity-independent one with a term inversely proportional to the boson mass squared: \begin{widetext}

-\end{widetext} Here, $g^A$ are dimensionless interaction constants that parametrize the pseudovector interaction strength, $\v{\sigma}_1$ and $\v{\sigma}_2$ denote the Pauli spin-matrix vectors of the two fermions, $m_1$ and $m_2$ are the masses of the fermions, $M$ is the mass of the boson, $\hat{\v{r}}$ is the unit vector directed from fermion (or polarised mass) 2 to fermion 1, and $r$ is the distance between the two fermions.
+\end{widetext} Here, $g^A$ are dimensionless interaction constants that parametrize the pseudovector interaction strength, $\v{\sigma}_1$ and $\v{\sigma}_2$ denote the Pauli spin-matrix vectors of the two fermions, $m_1$ and $m_2$ are the masses of the fermions, $M$ is the mass of the boson, $\hat{\v{r}}$ is the unit vector directed from fermion 2 to fermion 1, and $r$ is the distance between the two fermions.
 We work in natural relativistic units, $\hbar = c = 1$.
+Parts of the potentials defined as $\mathcal{V}_2$ and $\mathcal{V}_3$ link these terms to the definitions of the potentials described in \cite{Dob}.
+While deriving $V_{AA} (\bold{r})$ we have retained the leading order spin-dependent terms; that is why operators such as $\mathcal{V}_8$ in \cite{Dob} do not show up in Eq. \eqref{pseudovector-pseudovector_potential}.

+To find the interaction for composite systems, one should sum the interaction \eqref{pseudovector-pseudovector_potential} over all fermion constituents (electrons, protons, and neutrons), each with its own interaction constants.
+The result will be proportional to the nuclear or atomic spins, similar to the usual magnetic interaction between atoms in a crystal.
+Examples of composite systems used in experimental searches for spin-dependent potentials can be found in Refs.\,\cite{Safronova,Leslie2014,Ji2017,Hunter2014,Kim2019}.